zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 * **ribbon.retryableStatusCodes**

-    Provide a list of status codes, for which the server should retry the request.
+    Provides a list of status codes, for which the server should retry the request.

     **Example:** `-Dribbon.retryableStatusCodes="503, 404"`

 * **ribbon.OkToRetryOnAllOperations**

      Specifies whether all operations can be retried for this service.
 The default value is `false`.
 In this case, only `GET` requests are retried if they return a response code that is listed in `ribbon.retryableStatusCodes`.
-Setting this parameter to `true` enables retry requests for all methods which return response code listed in `ribbon.retryableStatusCodes`.
+Setting this parameter to `true` enables retry requests for all methods which return a response code listed in `ribbon.retryableStatusCodes`.

 **Note:** Enabling retry can impact server resources due to request body buffering.

 * **ribbon.MaxAutoRetries**

-    The number of times a failed request is retried on the same server.
+    Specifies the number of times a failed request is retried on the same server.
 This number is multiplied with `ribbon.MaxAutoRetriesNextServer`.
 The default value is `0`.

 * **ribbon.MaxAutoRetriesNextServer**

-    The number of additional servers that attempt to make the request.
+    Specfies the number of additional servers that attempt to make the request.
 This number excleds the first server.
 The default value is `5`.

 **ribbon.connectTimeout**

-   The value in milliseconds that specifies a period, in which API ML should establish a single, non-managed connection with this service.
+   Specifies the value in milliseconds that specifies a period, in which API ML should establish a single, non-managed connection with this service.
 If omitted, the default value specified in the API ML Gateway service configuration is used.

 * **ribbon.readTimeout**

-    The value in milliseconds that specifies the time of inactivity between two packets in response from this service to API ML.
+    Specifies the time in milliseconds of inactivity between two packets in response from this service to API ML.
 If omitted, the default value specified in the API ML Gateway service configuration is used.

 * **ribbon.connectionManagerTimeout**